Harukine/Software-Architecture-CSharp10-Dotnet6/ch05/README.md

 - The docker-compose.override.yml file specifies environment variables, port mappings, and host file mappings.
 The volumes are used to map the self-signed HTTPS certificate used by Visual Studio.
 - To add a containerized SQL Server instance, additional instructions split between docker-compose.yml and docker-compose.override.yml are needed.
 These instructions specify the properties of the SQL Server container, including configuration, installation parameters, environment variables, and port mappings.
 - It is possible to add further docker-compose-xxx.override.yml files for different environments (e.g., staging, production) and launch them manually in the target environment using the docker-compose command.

+### Azure and Visual Studio support for microservice orchestration
+- Azure and Visual Studio provide support for microservice orchestration.
+Visual Studio offers project templates for defining microservices to be deployed in Azure Kubernetes and extensions for debugging a single microservice while it interacts with other microservices deployed in Azure Kubernetes.
+- Additionally, there are tools available for testing and debugging multiple communicating microservices on the development machine without the need to install Kubernetes software.
+These tools also facilitate the automatic deployment of microservices on Azure Kubernetes with minimal configuration requirements.